 What better way to see the sights of Dallas than from up high?
 Yes, that’s right, the city’s Reunion Tower is a landmark of the city that doesn’t just look cool from the outside, but features a great observation deck to get a bird’s eye view of Dallas from 561 feet up.

 You’ll get panoramic views of the city, which is great for snaps and selfies – of course.
 But if you are looking for something to do in Dallas at night, then you might want to stay for the evening and grab a few cocktails with the awesome views themselves.
 You can even get a bite to eat up here, too.
-Tip: costs $18 to go up.
+Tip: a ticket costs $18 to go up.

 Dallas does mean the Dallas Cowboys, but it does also mean that one TV show, Dallas.
 Naturally, this very famous TV series features a lot of sights and locales around the city itself.
 Even if you’ve never seen this icon of a TV show, you probably would’ve heard about it.
 Big hair, ballsy characters and ridiculous storylines brought a new kind of global fame to the city.